lokomaster1/darken/README.md

 Free, open-source Android app that dims the screen with a full-screen overlay.
 No ads, no analytics, no Internet permission.

+Why this exists:

+I couldn’t really find a modern, open-source Android app that does this properly — something up-to-date, simple, and with all the basic features easily accessible.
+So I built this for myself as a clean, minimal tool that just does its job without unnecessary complexity.

 - **Repository:** https://github.com/lokomaster1/darken
 - **Contact:** diskus.barge163@simplelogin.com
 - **License:** [GNU GPL v3.0 or later](LICENSE) — Copyright (C) 2026 lokomaster1